25 Unbeatable Things to Do in Saint Martin and St. Maarten

 Orient Beach visit for cruise ship passengers

-If you’re visiting the island as a cruise ship passenger, this 4-hour St. Maarten shore excursion visits both Orient Beach and Maho Beach (see #15).
+If you’re visiting the island as a cruise ship passenger, this St. Maarten beach shore excursion visits both Orient Beach and Maho Beach (see #15).

 It includes pick-up and drop-off at the cruise port.
-And you get to chill out on each beach for about an hour.
+And you get to chill out on each beach for two hours.

-Not a bad way to take in two of the best beaches in St. Maarten and St. Martin on a half-day tour!
+Not a bad way to take in two of the island’s hottest beaches on a 5-hour tour!

 Friday nights is lobster night (with live music) at L’Astrolabe, a great French restaurant at Esmeralda Resort in Orient Bay.
-You can get a grilled lobster dinner for 39 Euros (about $39 USD).
+We enjoyed grilled lobster dinner for 39 Euros (about $39 USD).

 Make reservations because it’s a very popular evening.